YunoHost/apps/README.md

 ### How to add your app to the application catalog

+> **Note**
-N.B.: The YunoHost project will **NOT** integrate in its catalog applications that are not based on free-software upstreams.
+> The YunoHost project will **NOT** integrate in its catalog applications that are not
+> based on free-software upstreams.

+> **Note**
-N.B.2: We strongly encourage you to transfer the ownership of your repository to the YunoHost-Apps organization on GitHub, such that the community will help you with keeping your app working and up to date with packaging evolutions.
+> We strongly encourage you to transfer the ownership of your repository to
+> the YunoHost-Apps organization on GitHub, such that the community will help you
+> with keeping your app working and up to date with packaging evolutions on the long run.

 To add your application to the catalog:
 * Fork this repository and edit the [apps.json](https://github.com/YunoHost/apps/tree/master/apps.json) file